openharmony/docs/en/application-dev/reference/errorcodes/errorcode-account.md

 **Possible Causes**

-For app accounts:
+The possible causes for app accounts are as follows:
-1. When an authentication is requested, the app does not support the authentication service.
+- When an authentication is requested, the app does not support the authentication service.
-2. When an account is added implicitly, the app does not support the authentication service.
+- When an account is added implicitly, the app does not support the authentication service.
-3. When the credential of a specified account is verified, the app does not support the authentication service.
+- When the credential of a specified account is verified, the app does not support the authentication service.
-4. When the authenticator attributes are set for an app, the app does not support the authentication service.
+- When the authenticator attributes are set for an app, the app does not support the authentication service.
-5. When the account tags are checked, the specified app does not support the authentication service.
+- When the account tags are checked, the specified app does not support the authentication service.

 **Solution**